mlouis2/Settlers-Of-Ktah/assignments/project-requirements.md

 ## 5.4 Performance Requirements by CSC
 ### 5.4.1 Runtime & Speed
 The game's animations shall run at no lower than 20 FPS.
-Since it is a turn-based game, delays between player interactions shall be no less than ten seconds, and in the case of a delay longer than three seconds there shall be a waiting indicator.
+Since it is a turn-based game, delays between player interactions that involve responses to/from the server shall be no less than ten seconds, and in the case of a delay longer than three seconds there shall be a waiting indicator.
 ### 5.4.2 Controls
 All controls shall be responsive to the player, and clearly marked as inactive if they are not meant to be used at certain times within the gameplay.
 ### 5.4.3 Accessibility & Usability